gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 the respective StatefulSet objects contains the annotations, necessary to instruct `pvc-autoscaler` how to act on the PVCs, created from those templates.

-That `gardenlet` action mechanism, based on PVC templates, only affects PVCs upon creation.
+This `gardenlet` mechanism, based on PVC templates, only affects PVCs upon creation.
 To enable PVC autoscaling on existing shoots, and on the observability PVCs of existing seed clusters, the deployers also directly annotate `vali` and `prometheus` PVCs.
 Those volumes have large, fixed capacity, which in most cases is severely underutilised.
 Enabling autoscaling on them allows them to grow if necessary, but does not release the unused storage space.